 At lunch time there will also be staff on duty.
-Years 7, 8 and 9 go into second sitting which is 1.00pm - 1.45pm.
+Year 7 go into lunch at 12.00pm, Years 8 and 9 go into lunch at 12.30pm and Years 10 and 11 go into lunch at 1.00pm.
 This means that after your morning lessons finish you can have play time before you eat.
-You can play football on the

-Astroturf, basketball in the playground, chill out or go to one of the activities that are on offer.
+You can play football on the Astroturf, basketball in the playground, chill out or go to one of the activities that are on offer.